iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 ### Further Reading

 - **[Aperture: Senior QA (2004-2005) by Chris Hynes](https://substack.techreflect.org/p/aperture-senior-qa-2004-2005)** \\
 While the *result* was amazing, the development process was… perhaps less so.
-This is a great read about Aperture's development.
+This is an interesting read about Aperture's development.

 - **[It's hard to justify Tahoe icons by Nikita Prokopov](https://tonsky.me/blog/tahoe-icons/)** \\
 A *great* look on why (amongst *many* other reasons) macOS Tahoe is being raked through the coals at the moment.